 Newer Than Most But Just as Good

-The quality of the services provided through PeoplePerHour varies greatly depending on the kind of assignment you would like to outsource.
-PeoplePerHour’s standing is somewhere between the cheap and easily available offers from sites like Fiverr and the outsourcing giants like Guru or UpWork.
-Before hiring through this site you should consider if it is the right place you came to.
-One thing that really makes PeoplePerHour stand out is that while most of the other similar sites underline the fact that the employer and contractor have no need and even advised against personally contacting each other off-line, PeoplePerHour encourages personal contact.
-The range of jobs and professionals available through this site vary from the standard ITMultimediaWritingDesign categories to some totally bizarre things like a job offer for people who own grinding machines.
+The quality of services provided through PeoplePerHour varies greatly, depending on the kind of assignment you are seeking to outsource.
+PeoplePerHour’s standing rates between the cheap and easily available offers from sites like Fiverr and the outsourcing giants like Guru or UpWork.
+Before hiring through this site you should consider if it is the right place for you.
+One thing that really makes PeoplePerHour stand out, is that unlike other similar sites that strictly prohibit any direct communication between the employer and the contractor, PeoplePerHour encourages personal contact.
+The range of jobs and professionals available through this site vary from the standard IT, multimedia, writing and design categories to some totally bizarre things like a job offer for people who own grinding machines.

 We Told You We Were SPAM

-Here at Website Planet we reviewed many freelance websites and underwent various registration processes – from very simple ones to those who’d make CIA proud.
-PeoplePerHour amused us by an honest statement during the registration – their registration letter is most likely to be considered as SPAM and that’s precisely the folder where we found the registration letter a couple of hours later after we pressed the “resend” button about a dozen times.
-This cost PeoplePerHour some score points.
+PeoplePerHour made an honest statement during the registration process.
+Their registration letter is most likely considered as SPAM and that’s precisely the folder where we found the registration letter a couple of hours later, after we pressed the “resend” button about a dozen times.
+This disqualified PeoplePerHour to a certain extent.

 Emergencies Can Only Occur During Business Hours, Right?